Visiting the College

 Anyone wishing to film in the College is asked to contact the Bursar’s Office to make arrangements.

 - Stansted is our nearest major airport, 30 miles (50 km) south of Cambridge.
-Travel from Stansted to Cambridge by train, coach or car (40 mins).
+Travel from Stansted to Cambridge by train, coach or car.

-- Links to the north are via Peterborough.
+- Links to the north are via Ely and Peterborough.

 By Coach or Bus

-- Cambridge lies 60 miles (100 km) north of London, close to the north/south M11 motorway and the east/west A14 trunk road.
+- Cambridge lies 60 miles (100 km) north of London.
+Access is via the M11 from the south, the A14 from east and west and the A1(M)/A14 from the north.